Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 How To Get Orchids to Rebloom:Trim back flower spike to just above a node.
 Maintain a cooler temperature of between 55°F (12°C) to 60°F (16°C) for 4 weeks and maintain high humidity.

-Keep reading to learn all the best practices and for a step by step guide for how to get your orchid to re-bloom…
+Keep reading to learn all the best practices and for a step-by-step guide on how to get your orchid to re-bloom…

 Best Pots for Phalaenopsis Orchids Indoors